-If you failed on your ASVAB, you need to wait for at least 1 full month before you are allowed to take the test again and to re-test for the second time, you are required to wait again for a full calendar month.
+If you failed your ASVAB, you need to wait for at least 1 full month before you are allowed to take the test again, and to re-test for the second time, you are required to wait again for a full calendar month.

 If you still didn’t pass, you will need to wait for at least half a year to be allowed to retake the ASVAB.
 Your test scores can be used for Enlistment for the duration of two years.

-ASVAB Testing is usually conducted at MEPS (Military Entrance Processing Stations) that includes both military and civilian staff.
+ASVAB Testing is usually conducted at MEPS (Military Entrance Processing Stations) that include both military and civilian staff.

 At MEPS, you are required to take the ASVAB on a computer (the CAT-ASVAB), while at most MET facilities, you must take the test in a paper-and-pencil format.
 The computer-based ASVAB, the CAT-ASVAB, is an adaptive examination, meaning the test will adapt to the test taker’s ability and knowledge level.

 Therefore, this way of testing may be shorter than the paper and pencil way of testing.
 View here some army career fields.